REIS200 Tourism Management

 Final 3 hour written exam.

-Approx. 150 working hours for the student; lectures and Innovation Camp included.
+Approx. 150 working hours for the student; lectures and Innovation Camp/field trip included.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)